stormblog/sircmpwn.github.io/_posts/2016-09-09-What-motivates-the-authors-of-the-software-you-use.md

 ---

-We face an important choice in our lives as technophiles, hackers, geeks: the choice between proprietary software and free/open source[^1] software.
+We face an important choice in our lives as technophiles, hackers, geeks: the choice between proprietary software and free/open source software.
 What platforms we choose to use are important.
 We have a choice between Windows, OS X, and Linux (not to mention the several less popular choices).
 We choose between Android or iOS.
 We choose hardware that requires nonfree drivers or ones